 Sunil joined IT for Change in June 2013 as an accounts intern, and after completing his internship, has been working as Program / Accounts Assistant since November 2016.
 Sunil has completed his Bachelor's in Commerce from Bengaluru University.

 Tamilarasi maintains the cleanliness and positive vibe of our office premises.
 She has two children, Stephen who is in class eight and Sudha-Mary who is in class nine.

 Project Assistant and Driver

-Tilak is an expert videographer and provides administrative assistance to the Prakriye team and takes care of logistics.
+Tilak is an expert videographer, and provides administrative assistance to the Prakriye team, alongside taking care of logistics.
 He is also our official driver in Mysore.